CoachAsim/engineering-practicum-term-02-final-project-guide/react-app-folder-structure-overview.md

-# 🚀 Understanding Your React App File Structure
+# 🚀 Understanding Your React App Folder Structure

-When you run `npx create-react-app my-app`, React creates a standard project structure with everything you need to start building.
+When you run `npx create-react-app <folder-name>`, React creates a standard project structure with everything you need to start building.
 Let's break down what each file and folder does!

 ## 📁 Root Directory Files